 - A peer reviewer evaluates course elements using the OSCQR rubric, provides feedback, and either approves the course or suspends it pending revision.

 - In situations where the faculty member disagrees with the peer reviewer, an instructional designer makes the final decision on approval or revision.

 - Once approved, the course will then be cleared to enter Banner.

 - Unreviewed courses will be listed in Banner as in-reserve.

 A course peer review and LDI training is mandated for new Southeast faculty for their first online course and for existing Southeast faculty designing and online course for the first time.
-If you are using a course that meets standards and was designed by another faculty member, you will be allowed to use that course, provided you change no more than 15% of the course structure.
+Faculty using a course that meets standards and was designed by another faculty member will be allowed to use that course, provided no more than 15% of the course structure is changed.

 The lifespan of a course certification is five years.
 All courses must be submitted for review again once the initial certification expires.
 Major changes to a previously reviewed course, such as being offered in a different learning management system, requires a new course review.

 Chairs and deans can require course peer review for faculty as a means of remediation.